 representation costs exclusively for the Beneficiary’s personnel.
 The justified costs of the organisation of the meetings to the benefit of the project, for example, at the end of the project or meeting controlling the project are acceptable,

+terminal emoluments.